Federal Pell Grant

 The Federal Pell Grant Scheduled Award is the maximum amount an otherwise eligible student can receive during the award year.
 The award year begins on July 1 of one year and ends on June 30 of the next year.
 A student's Scheduled Award is established by the Federal Pell Grant payment schedule the U.S. Department of Education issues each award year.
 The amount of an eligible student's Scheduled Award is based on the student's Cost of Attendance (COA) and the student's Expected Family Contribution (EFC) as calculated by the U.S. Department of Education through the financial aid Application Process.

 - For the 2014-15 Award Year, the maximum Federal Pell Grant Scheduled Award is $5,730 and the minimum Scheduled Award is $602.
 The Federal Pell Grant eligible EFC range is 0 to 5157.

 Otherwise eligible students enrolled in 12 or more hours in the fall and spring semesters will receive up to one-half of a Federal Pell Grant Scheduled Award each semester.

 When students receive one-half of their Federal Pell Grant Scheduled Award in the fall and the other half in the spring, no Federal Pell Grant funds remain for the summer.

-A student's enrollment status for Pell Grant purposes is determined by the number of credit hours applicable to the student's degree in which the student is enrolled as of the end of the scheduled Drop/Add period for the semester, or the date the student completed the FAFSA Application Process, whichever is later.
+A student's enrollment status for Federal Pell Grant purposes is determined by the number of credit hours applicable to the student's degree in which the student is enrolled as of the end of the scheduled Drop/Add period for the semester, or the date the student completed the FAFSA Application Process, whichever is later.